Lesson video

 Pause the video and have a go now.

-Amazing, some great work there.
+Some great work there.

-It was great to see people going back and checking their spelling, punctuation, and grammar, as well as thinking about how to respond to the feedback.
+It was great to see people going back and checking their spelling, punctuation and grammar, as well as thinking about how to respond to the feedback.

-You might have written, "Throughout 'The Tempest' Prospero's use of language towards Caliban shows his cruel treatment of Caliban.
+You might have written, throughout "The Tempest" Prospero's use of language towards Caliban shows his cruel treatment of Caliban.

-Prospero keeps Caliban enslaved through fear which demonstrates his cruelty.
+Prospero keeps Caliban enslaved through fear, which demonstrates his cruelty.

-Therefore, Prospero's cruelty towards Caliban is depicted through his words and actions."
-You all did amazingly well, everyone.
+Therefore, Prospero's cruelty towards Caliban is depicted through his words and actions.

 Here's a summary of what we covered.

-Having accurate spelling, punctuation, and grammar allows your work to be clearly understood.
+Having accurate spelling, punctuation and grammar, allows your work to be clearly understood.

 Using synonyms can help you express more ambitious concepts and how you understand the key terms of the essay question and responding to feedback helps you elevate your work.